wp-plugins/wp-piwik/readme.txt

 *This plugin is not created or provided by the Piwik project team.*

-License: GNU General Public License Version 3, 29 June 2007

 Languages: English, Albanian, Belorussian, Dutch, French, German, Swedish, Norwegian

+*Note: If you vote "It's broken", please tell me about your problem.
+It's hard to fix a bug I don't know about! ;)*

-= WPMU =
+= WP multisite =

-Version 0.6.0 includes experimental WPMU support.
+Version 0.6.0+ includes experimental WP multisite support.

 **Experimental**

-The WPMU support is currently experimental.
-Please test it on your own (e.g. using a local copy of your WPMU) before you use it in an user context.
+The WP multisite support is currently experimental.
+Please test it on your own (e.g. using a local copy of your WP multisite) before you use it in an user context.

 **Simple**

 Just add WP-Piwik to your /wp-content/plugins folder.
 So each user can enable WP-Piwik and use his own Piwik instance.

-**Extended**
+**Extended (WPMU-Piwik)**

-1. Add the whole WP-Piwik folder to /wp-content/mu-plugins.
+1. Add WP-Piwik to your /wp-content/plugins folder.
+Open wp-piwik.php
-2. Copy /wp-content/mu-plugins/wp-piwik/wpmu/wpmu-piwik.php to /wp-content/mu-plugins/wpmu-piwik.php.
+2. Go to line 30 ($GLOBALS['wp-piwik_wpmu'] = false;)
+3. Change to $GLOBALS['wp-piwik_wpmu'] = true;
-3. Go to the WPMU-Piwik settings page and enter the Piwik URL and the auth token.
-You should use a clear Piwik installation and a token with full admin rights due to avoid conflicts.
+4. You should use a clear Piwik installation and a token with full admin rights due to avoid conflicts.
 WPMU-Piwik will add a new site to Piwik each time a new blog is visited the first time.
-4. Users have access to their own statistics, site admins can access each blog's statistics.
+5. Users have access to their own statistics, site admins can access each blog's statistics.
+Please test it on your own (e.g. using a local copy of your WPMU) before you use it in an user context.

 = Credits =

 * Graphs powered by [jqPlot](http://www.jqplot.com/), an open source project by Chris Leonello.
 Give it a try!
-(License: GPL 2.0 and MIT)
+(GPL 2.0 and MIT)
 * Albanian [sq] language file by [Besnik Bleta](http://blogu.programeshqip.org/).
 * Belorussian [be_BY] language file by [FatCow](http://www.fatcow.com/).
 * Dutch [nl_NL] language file by [Rene](http://www.pamukkaleturkey.com/).
 * French [fr_FR] language file by Fab.
-* Swedish [sv_SE] lanuage file by [EzBizNiz](http://ezbizniz.com/).
+* Swedish [sv_SE] language file by [EzBizNiz](http://ezbizniz.com/).
+* Norwegian [no_NO] language file by Gormer.

 Thank you, guys!